-How to Price Your X-Carve Projects With The Time & Materials Method
+How to Price Your CNC Projects With The Time & Materials Method

 Whether you’re an experienced entrepreneur or a first-time side hustler, starting a business to sell your own creations is an exhilarating enterprise.
 With online marketplaces like eBay and Etsy or tools like the X-Carve and Easel, it’s never been easier to pursue your hobbies and turn what you love into a living.